berkayustunel/my-first-web-page/README.md

-# İlk Web Sayfam
+# My First Web Page
-Okul projesi için sadece HTML kullanarak yazdığım gezegenler temalı sayfa
+A web page which is written with only pure HTML for my school project.